egonw/bioschemas-for-mortals/paper/paper.md

 After discussion on the technical effort required in implementing all requests listed in Tables 1 through 4, consideration must be given to whether a re-implementation may be less resource-intensive.
 Implementation of requested features should be mindful of differing expertise levels with the existing infrastructure (1 week for an informed expert, versus 1 month for someone unfamiliar with the subject).

-New features to Bioschemas website proposed
+Table 1: New features to Bioschemas website proposed

 | Priority | Summary | Implementation Difficulty | Comment |
 | :---- | :---- | :---- | :---- |
 | Must-have | Show the current page in the menu | Low | Could lift from [ETT](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme) |